trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **Explicit enable of a package, its tests, an optional TPL, with ST enabled**

-An extended use case shown here is for the explicit enable of a pakage and its tests along with the enable of an optional TPL and with ``ST`` code enabled.
+An extended use case shown here is for the explicit enable of a package and its tests along with the enable of an optional TPL and with ``ST`` code enabled.
 This is a configuration that would be used to support the local development of a TriBITS package that involves modifying ``ST`` software.